akomarla/forecast_npi_costs/README.md

 ## Background

-This program uses historical quotes for SSD build costs from Offshore Design Manufacturers (ODM) to forecast future build costs.
+This program uses historical quotes for SSD NPI build costs from Offshore Design Manufacturers (ODM) to forecast future build costs.
-Currently, forecasting is done by computing the average build costs under these variables: "Subtotal = NRE+Qty*(BOM+MVA)" and "BOM+MVA Cost" by unique product codes.
+Currently, forecasting is done by computing the average build costs under these variables: "Subtotal = NRE+Qty*(BOM+MVA)" and "BOM+MVA Cost" by product codes (unique product codes for builds automatically imply unique program families and ODMs).
 Future capabilities can include using different summary statistics such as median, weighted mean, etc. for more advanced forecasting.

 ## Instructions